QuangBK/localLLM_guidance/README.md

-# Makea simple agent with Guidance and local LLMs
+# Make a simple agent with Guidance and local LLMs
 The [Guidance](https://github.com/microsoft/guidance) is a tool for controlling LLM.
 It provides a good concept to build prompt templates.
 This repository shows you how to make a agent with Guidance.
 You can combine it with various LLMs in Huggingface.

 # Install